AhmadMuzakkir/LogDB/readme.md

 * Has in-memory index.
 * When an entry is deleted, it will be marked as tombstone.
 The value is not written.

-LogDB's purpose is to demonstrate how to implement a basic key-value database.
+The purpose of this project is to demonstrate how to implement a basic key-value database.

 ---